cta-observatory/ctapipe/docs/getting_started/index.rst

 developer should know.
 Since using ``print`` statements is **not** debugging and does not give you access to runtime variables at the point where your code fails, we recommend using ``pdb`` or ``ipdb`` for an IPython shell.
-A nice introdcution can be found `here <https://hasil-sharma.github.io/2017-05-13-python-ipdb/>`_.
+A nice introduction can be found `here <https://hasil-sharma.github.io/2017-05-13-python-ipdb/>`_.

 ---------------------
 More Development help